Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/faq.rst

 .. faq:: Where is the right spot for NFC on my smartphone?

    This is different for every smartphone model, you should find your brand's respective hardware description to find this out.

-A quite extensive list can be found `here <https://support.bagtag.com/hc/en-us/articles/4417056455185-Where-to-the-find-NFC-location-per-phone-brand>`_.
+   For the NitroPhones you can find the information `here <https://support.google.com/pixelphone/answer/7157629>`_.

 .. faq:: What happens if I lose my device?